calabash/calabash-ios/README.md

 You need to have Ruby installed.
 This is installed by default on MacOSX.
 Verify by running `ruby -v` in a terminal - it should print "ruby 1.8.7".

+*Note* there is a bug when running `calabash-ios setup` with ruby 1.8.7.
+We're working on fixing this.
+In the mean time please use Ruby 1.9.2+:

 You may want to install Ruby 1.9.2+ and a recent RubyGems version.
 I use rbenv to manage my Ruby installations.